 3. You send the contact details of the publishing house to the Publication Services department as soon as the costs are to be paid to the publisher.

 4. The Publication Services department will provide the publisher with the necessary invoicing data based on the SAP order (order number and invoicing address).

 5. The publisher sends the invoice to the Central Registry department.
-(If you receive the invoice directly from the publisher, please inform the Publication Services department of the University Library and do not pay the costs yourself!)
+(If you receive the invoice directly from the publisher, please inform the Publication Services department of the University Library and do not pay the bill from your own funds!)
 The invoice is processed in the electronic invoice workflow.

-6. Publication costs that exceed the funding granted by the University Library will automatically be debited from the account of your academic unit as specified in your funding request.
+6. Publication costs that exceed the funding granted by the University Library will by default be debited from the account of your academic unit as specified in your funding request.

-7. When your article is published please inform the Publication Services department of the University Library.
+7. As soon as your book is published please inform the Publication Services department of the University Library.
 Your publication will be uploaded to the repository unipub.